 But what about affiliate marketing, do you need to buy the products you promote?

-No, you generally do not need to purchase products and services you want to promote as an affiliate, most reputable companies do not require this.
+You generally do not need to purchase products and services you want to promote as an affiliate, most reputable companies do not require this.
 Typically, only MLM companies and “pay to play” schemes require this.
-However, it can be a good idea to buy stuff you promote regardless, so that you can share your first hand experience with people.
+However, it can be a good idea to buy products or services you promote so that you can share your first-hand experience with people.

 Let’s take a closer look at how most reputable affiliate programs work, versus how MLM and other schemes work, so you know the key differences.
-And then we’ll discuss some of the reasons why buying either way can lead to a more ethical and profitable affiliate business.
+And then we’ll discuss some of the reasons why buying what you promote can be worthwhile.

 How Most Reputable Affiliate Programs Work

 Let me start by explaining what an affiliate program is real quick…

 An affiliate program is basically a special program that connects a vendor (who’s selling something) with an affiliate (who wants to earn commissions promoting that product).

 You simply sign up, apply to the program, and once accepted, start promoting the product.
 So that when people buy products through your unique affiliate link, you earn commissions.

 For example, Amazon has an affiliate program called Amazon Associates.
 And they pay their affiliates up to 10% commissions when you send customers their way: